JanDitzen/xtbreak/README.md

 **vce(type)** | covariance matrix estimator, allowed: ssr, hac, hc and np **inverter(type)** inverter, default is speed.
 See options.
 **python** use Python to calculated SSRs to improve speed.
 See details.
-**noreweigh** do not reweigh time-unit specific errors by the number of total observations over actual observations for a given time period in order to increase the SSR of segments of unabalanced panels with missing data.

 #### Options for unknown breakdates